bvalot/panISa/README.rst

 Idea
 ----

-The aim of panISa is to search for Insertion Sequence on NGS data without knowing the sequence of the potential IS present in the bacterial strain.
-To achieve that, the software identifies a signature of insertion in the alignment by counting clipped reads on the left and right position of the potential IS.
-These reads overlapped on the direct repeat due to IS insertion.
-Finally, using a reconstruction of the beginning of both side of the IS, the software valided the IS by searching for inverted repeat region.
+The panISa software searches for Insertion Sequences on NGS data ab initio (i.e. with a database-free approach) in bacterial genomes from short read data.
+Briefly, the software identifies a signature of insertion in the alignment by counting clipped reads on the left and right positions of the potential IS.
+These clipped reads overlap the direct repeats due to IS insertion.
+Finally, using a reconstruction of the beginning of both sides of the IS, panISa validates the IS by searching for inverted repeat regions.

 Requirements and Installation
 -----------------------------